node-organic/organic-watch-json-dir/README.md

 }
 ```

+* note that invalid json files will not trigger emits

 ### ready

 `ready` is optional, if present will emit in plasma dna specified plain chemical type.

+### errors

+`errors` is optional, if present will emit any errors found during loading and parsing respective (new/changed) json files.

 ## Contributing